 —The significant drop of estrogen and progesterone after childbirth can cause

-postpartum depression or postpartum blues, which can interfere with your sexual drive.
+postpartum depression or postpartum blues, which can interfere with your sex drive.
 Although this varies with each individual, feeling down after childbirth can last between a few days to much longer.
 Some women are more sensitive to hormonal changes than others.